Krukov/reformer/README.rst

 Why
 ---
 There are many great python libraries for serialization and data formatting search as marshmallow, DRF  etc.
-Also that tools base on data validation.
+Usually they base on data validation.

-    Using reformer you don't need to define fields types , just define fields mapping with operating a reference to target fields and use it as real object
+Using reformer you don't need to define fields types, just define fields mapping with operating a reference to target fields and use it as real object

 How to use
 ----------